-talk to Cortana every day — at home, work and on-the-go — to get information about my day, to set reminders so I don’t forget things, and to answer my questions.
-But I don’t just use one digital assistant.
-I also frequently talk to Alexa to listen to audio books or to add things to my shopping list.
-Because people use and interact with all kinds of products, we’re very excited to announce a first-of-its-kind collaboration with Amazon between Cortana and Alexa that will offer more choice, value and access to both intelligent personal assistants.
+One may talk to Cortana everyday and everywhere, whether it is to get information about the day, to set reminders, or to answer questions.
+However, many people don’t just use one digital assistant.
+They may also speak to Alexa on a daily basis to listen to audio books or to add things to an Amazon.com shopping list.
+Due to this fact that many people use and interact with all kinds of products, Microsoft and Amazon have announced a first-of-its-kind collaboration between Cortana and Alexa, offering more choice, value, and access to both personal assistants.

-With Alexa as a guest on Cortana, Cortana users will now have another way of making their lives easier with a great shopping experience.
-Say you are at work, and you receive a text from your partner saying, “We’re running low on diapers.”
+For example, say you are at work and you receive a text from your partner saying, “We’re running low on diapers.”
 In the future, on your Windows 10 PC, iPhone or Android phone, you could simply say, “Hey Cortana, open Alexa,” and ask Alexa to order diapers using your preferred payment method for your Amazon account.